M3MONs/json-form-schema-generator/README.md

 - **Field Validation**: Built-in validation with configurable rules
 - **Field Reordering**: Move fields up and down to organize form structure
 - **Schema Management**: Copy to clipboard or download as JSON files
+- **Grid Layout Customization**: Arrange fields in a responsive grid, with options to define fields width.

 ## 🚀 Quick Start